 The Delaware Internet Lottery continues to struggle.
 The state’s three poker and casino sites generated $170,763 in revenue in September, according to the Delaware Lottery.
 That was down 25 percent from the previous year.
 It was up 14 percent from the previous month.
 However, August was the worst month since 2015 for the Delaware Internet Lottery.

 Casino games won $152,321 last month.
-This includes blackjack, roulette, Jacks or Higher video poker and about a dozen slot machines.
+This includes blackjack, roulette, Jacks or Better video poker and about a dozen slot machines.
 These are the only games available at regulated Delaware casino sites.

 Blackjack and roulette won $28,376.
 While this amount is one of the smallest in the history of the Delaware iLottery, the handle was much higher than normal.
 Players wagered almost $10 million in September.
 These games held just 0.25 percent of the total amount wagered.
 Video poker and slots won $123,944 on a handle of $3.1 million.
 The hold here was four percent.